-Available Length Range Duration Area of Effect Material Component Ranger - Rank 10 N/A Touch Instant 1 Creature 12" Bright color ribbon Rogue - Rank 10 N/A Touch mstant 1 Greature 12 Bright Color Hobbin
+Available Length Range Duration Area of Effect Material Component Ranger - Rank 10 Rogue - Rank 10 N/A Touch Instant 1 Creature 12" Bright color ribbon

-This skill allows a player to create a trap on a physical game item (examples, Door, chest) (cannot be used on pouches).
+This skill allows a player to create a trap on a physical game item (examples, Door, chest)(cannot be used on pouches).
 That item will be marked with a ribbon at least 12 inches long that is a bright color (example fluorescent orange) and will deal one point of white damage to two separate limbs.
 Each player should have a unique number or symbol that will aid Elders in identification.